loginom/loginom-help-en-omegat/data/quick-start/README.md

 One of the main concepts on which the [**Loginom**](https://loginom.ru) platform is based is the [Workflow](./first-scenario.md).

-The **Workflow**: sequence of actions that must be performed for data analysis.
-It is a combination of data processing nodes configured by a user to solve particular tasks.
+**Workflow**: sequence of actions that must be performed for data analysis.
+It is a combination of data processing nodes configured by a user to solve a particular task.

 The workflow node performs a separate operation with data.
 A list of possible operations is represented by a number of ready *components*.